Nishad-Sahu/Safe-Navigation-of-Autonomous-Vehicles-in-Work-Zones-Video-Demonstrations/ReadMe.md

 This GitHub repository is referenced in our article:

-“Towards Safe Navigation of Autonomous Vehicles in Work Zones: Challenges and Real-World Experiences” (submitted to IEEE Transactions on Vehicular Technology).
+“Towards Safe Navigation of Connected and Autonomous Vehicles in Work Zones: Challenges, Frameworks, and Real-World Experiences” (to be submitted to IEEE Transactions on Vehicular Technology).

 Cosimulation Testing Using ***CoSim*** : https://drive.google.com/drive/folders/1Hs3VjVJ12ByQH5BaiAk_casUxplG6hjM?usp=drive_link